 Cloud POS can be truly portable (if using mobile devices) while the business manager can check and use sales data from anywhere as they are being updated in real time in the cloud.
 It also means lower equipment costs, since an existing iPad or mobile phone can be used as the POS interface.

 Because the data are stored on the POS provider’s internet servers, a cloud-based POS system can usually only function when there’s an internet connection, although providers may offer some offline functionality to minimise potential disruption to your customer service.

 Let’s look at how a cloud-based POS system compares to a locally hosted POS system.

-Cloud-based: Requires signing up online or over the phone (the provider may perform a background check), then downloading the POS application that is ready to use straight away.
+Cloud-based POS usually requires signing up online or over the phone (the provider may perform a background check), then downloading the POS application that is ready to use straight away.
 Many POS providers offer a free trial you can use for testing, before you are required to subscribe to a plan.

-On-site: Usually requires a long-term contract.
+Locally hosted systems usually requires a long-term contract.
 Costs can be high because locally hosted software requires a more specialised hardware setup, dedicated support from the POS provider and periodical maintenance of both software and hardware.
 This may, however, suit and be more cost-effective for larger businesses with particular needs.

 Sector-focused features with room for additional tools

 Cloud-based EPOS is usually created for specific sectors such as restaurants or retail.
 The EPOS apps usually come with select features most relevant to those areas, and if you pay more, you can usually get additional features.
 Furthermore, many of the POS apps can integrate with various partner platforms like Xero and WooCommerce, creating much room for growth and flexibility.